Minhphan06/tictactoe-game/README.md

 # Tic-Tac-Toe Game

-A simple text-based Tic-Tac-Toe game written in Python.
+A simple Tic-Tac-Toe game written in Python.

 ## How to Play
 - Run the script: `python tictactoe.py`